 I had just picked up a stack of Pesos from TravelEx for my trip to Cabo San Lucas and texted the friends I was traveling with, letting them know.
 One friend replied back “Oh, good idea, nice to have cash for tips!”

 We’re staying to an all-inclusive resort in Cabo, everything is included, so that got me thinking about tipping: are we still expected to tip?
 It was my first time at an all-inclusive hotel.
 Short answer: it depends.
 I’m sharing when and when not to tip in this blog post!

 Tipping in Mexico all-inclusive resorts: a guide for when and when not to tip

 My friend Amy found a crazy good all-inclusive hotel deal (including air travel!) for about $750 per person from San Francisco to Cabo.
-Considering flight to Mexico alone can easily be a few hundred dollars alone from the United States, getting to spend 4 days at a Mexican resort with food, beach and drinks included felt like a dream come true!
+Considering flights to Mexico alone can easily be a few hundred dollars alone from the United States, getting to spend 4 days at a Mexican resort with food, beach and drinks included felt like a dream come true!